bce99/m6A-RNA-Modification-Prediction/README.md

 ## Installation :desktop_computer:

-To get a copy up and running on your AWS Ubuntu machine follow these simple steps (We encourage you to use an instance with robust CPU settings)
+To get a copy up and running on your AWS Ubuntu machine follow these simple steps.
+Here we use data2 as our test run data (We encourage you to use an instance with robust CPU settings)

 ### a) Create an isolated environment